rikedyp/documentation/language-reference-guide/docs/system-functions/ninfo.md

 Each value in `X` identifies a property of the file(s) or directory(ies) identified by `Y` whose value is to be returned in the result `R`.
 If omitted, the default value of `X` is 0.
 Values in `X` may be specified in any order and duplicates are allowed.
 A value in `X` which is not defined in the table above will not generate an error but results in a `⍬` (Zilde) in the corresponding element of `R`.

 `R` is the same shape as `X` and each element contains value(s) determined by the property specified in the corresponding element in `X`.
-The depth of `R` depends upon whether or not the Wildcard option is enabled.
+The depth of `R` depends upon whether or not the **Wildcard** option is enabled.
 If, for any reason, the function is unable to obtain a property value, (for example, if the file is in use exclusively by another process) the default value shown in the last column is returned instead.

-If the Wildcard option is not enabled (the default) then `Y` specifies exactly one file or directory and must exist.
+If the **Wildcard** option is not enabled (the default) then `Y` specifies exactly one file or directory and must exist.
 In this case each element in `R` is a single property value for that file.
 If the name in `Y` does not exist, the function signals an error.
 On non-Windows platforms "*" and "?" are treated as normal characters.
 On Windows an error will be signalled since neither "*" nor "?" are valid characters for file or directory names.

-If the Wildcard option is enabled,  zero or more files and/or directories may match the  pattern in `Y`.
+If the **Wildcard** option is enabled,  zero or more files and/or directories may match the  pattern in `Y`.
 In this case each element in `R` is a vector of property values for each of the files.
 Note that  no error will be signalled if no files match the pattern.

-When using the Wildcard option, matching of names is done case insensitively on Windows and macOS, and case sensitively on other platforms.
+When using the **Wildcard** option, matching of names is done case insensitively on Windows and macOS, and case sensitively on other platforms.
 The names '.' and '..' are excluded from any matches.
 The order in which the names match is not defined.

 ## ProgressCallback Option

-The `ProgressCallback` option is described in the [programming reference guide](../../../programming-reference-guide/native-files#progress-callbacks).
-The details specific to `⎕NINFO` are as follows:
+The **ProgressCallback** variant option is described in the [Dyalog Programming Reference Guide](../../../programming-reference-guide/native-files#progress-callbacks).
+The following is specific to `⎕NINFO`:

 * The first element of the right argument to the callback function is the character vector `'⎕NINFO'`.
-* The third element of the right argument (the information namespace) contains an extra field named `Info`, which is a vector with the same length as the `Last` field; one item per item being processed.
-The elements of the `Info` vector contains the information requested by the `⎕NINFO` call.
+* The third element of the right argument (the information namespace) contains an extra field named `Info`, which is a vector with the same length as the `Last` field.
+Each element of the `Info` vector contains the information requested by the `⎕NINFO` call for the corresponding filename in `Last`.
-* The scan phase is relatively more expensive in `⎕NINFO` callbacks compared to `⎕NCOPY` callbacks.
-If the value of the `Limit` field is not required to be accurate, the user may consider disabling the scan phase.

 ## Note

-On non-Windows platforms, file names are exposed by the Operating System using UTF-8 encoding which Dyalog translates internally to characters.
+On platforms other than Microsoft Windows, file names are exposed by the operating system using UTF-8 encoding, which Dyalog translates internally to characters.

 In the Unicode Edition, if the UTF-8 encoding is invalid, Dyalog replaces each offending byte with a unique Unicode symbol (in the *Low Surrogate Area* of the Unicode charts) that is mapped back to the original byte by the other system functions (including `⎕NTIE` and `⎕NDELETE`) that take native file names as arguments.
 The display of a file name containing these mapped bytes may appear strange.